IntegrierBar/InverseMagneticBillards/README.md

 ## How to compile
 The code is split into 2 parts.

-The code inside the GDNative fodler is the C++ code for the calculations.
+The code inside the GDNative folder is the C++ code for the calculations.
 Compilation is only required if you do not compile for windows or web.

 The code inside the Godot folder is the Godot project itself.